U.S. sets steep final duties on Chinese solar panels

 Republican presidential challenger Mitt Romney has criticized the support, saying the federal government should not be in the business of picking winners and losers.

-(Additional reporting by Nichola Groom in Los Angeles and Michael Martina in Beijing; Editing by Bob Burgdorfer, Phil Berlowitz and Edwina Gibbs)
+(Additional reporting by Nichola Groom in Los Angeles; Editing by Sandra Maler, David Brunnstrom, Bob Burgdorfer and Phil Berlowitz)